ashita03/ashita03/README.md

 ## 👋 Hi, I'm Ashita!

-📊 I'm a **data scientist** with a passion for leveraging machine learning models to address business needs.
+📊 I'm a **data scientist** with a passion for leveraging machine learning models and conducting analysis to address business needs.
 In addition to my data analysis expertise, I enjoy incorporating management strategies to effectively scale my analyses to meet evolving requirements.

 #### 📚 Currently pursuing a Master's in Information Technology & Analytics at Rutgers Business School - Newark, expecting to graduate in December 2024.